 - A recommended time limit of 10 minutes

 - Here’s a helpful hint.
 Print out some pictures of famous buildings or towers from around the world to help get students thinking about different structural designs.

 - After the towers are built, measure all the towers to determine the tallest.

 Test how much weight the structure can hold by placing a few pennies in a margarine tub lid and setting it on top of the tower.
 Add pennies one by one and see how many it takes to bust the tower.

-- Draw a 5” x 5” square on a piece of paper and hand out to the students or teams.
+- Draw a 5” x 5” square on a piece of paper and hand it out to the students or teams.
 They should build the tower in this square and the base cannot go outside this square.